 Kayenta is a somewhat small town located in the state of Arizona.
 With a population of 5,226 people and two constituent neighborhoods, Kayenta is the 70th largest community in Arizona.

-Kayenta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kayenta is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kayenta is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kayenta who work in maintenance occupations (11.37%), food service (9.88%), and office and administrative support (9.31%).
+There are especially a lot of people living in Kayenta who work in office and administrative support (13.44%), management occupations (10.30%), and teaching (9.41%).

-Kayenta is a somewhat ethnically-diverse town.
 The people who call Kayenta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kayenta residents report their race to be Native American, followed by White.
-Important ancestries of people in Kayenta include English, Italian, German, and Irish.
+Important ancestries of people in Kayenta include African, German, Italian, and Irish.

 The most common language spoken in Kayenta is Navajo.
 Other important languages spoken here include English and Spanish.